 The District also became a member of the North Suburban Library System.

 Ground was broken for the new Library donated by Thomas Decker, a local developer.
 The building bears his name on the front.

-The Cary Area Public Library District moved to it’s new location at 1606 Three Oaks Road, Cary, Illinois in March 1999 and was dedicated on July 30, 1999.
+The Cary Area Public Library District moved to its new location at 1606 Three Oaks Road, Cary, Illinois in March 1999 and was dedicated on July 30, 1999.

 The Library celebrated 50 years of service to the community.
 We continue to grow each year and add new items daily.
 We strive to stay current with the needs of the community by providing internet access and new and upcoming popular items for loan.

 The Library celebrated its 10 year anniversary in the new building on Three Oaks.
-We renovated the current building replacing carpeting, roof, paint, lighting, and furniture.
-We continue to strive to have the latest technology and add computers and software for patron use.
+The building was updated by replacing worn carpeting, roofing, paint, lighting, and furniture.

-The Library underwent another major renovation.
-We added Drive-up book return and pick-up, Study rooms, conference room, Makerspace/multi-purpose room, Marketplace for new materials, additional self-checkout machine, new automated return system, new layout of shelving.
+The Library underwent a major renovation.
+We added a Drive-up book return and pick-up window, study rooms, a conference room, Makerspace/multi-purpose room, an additional self-checkout machine, a new automated return system, and a new shelving layout.
 One of the things patrons wanted from the Library is increased programming.
-Our answer to that was converting what is now a staff office and the little-used storytime room into one dividable space to use for more programs for all ages.
-We provide opportunities with our art, craft, DIY electronic, LEGO, and robotics offerings.
-These are the types of programs that we wanted to move to this space, opening up the meeting room to other informative (or hands-off) type programming.
-Staff is excited about doing more with technology and DIY, hosting sewing programs, conducting fun collaborative community projects (who wants to help color a giant coloring page?), and using the space for early literacy play.
+We converted a staff office and the little-used storytime room into one dividable space to use for more programs for all ages, which became the multi-purpose room.